Lecrapouille/MaxPlus.jl/README.md

 julia
 ```

+Be sure to be inside the root of the git repository.
+Then, from the Julia REPL
-From the Julia REPL type: `]` then type `add /path/to/repository/MaxPlus.jl`
+type: `]` then type `add .` The API may be in gestation and not be stable and
-This new API is in gestation and not yet available in official Julia packages.
+changed from the available one in official Julia packages.

 ## Your first (max,+) lines of code in the REPL